PerrineQhn/survey-topic-analysis/README.md

 ### Command Line Interface

-Run the analysis through the command line:
+Run the analysis through the command line at the root :
 ```bash
 python scripts/main.py --file_path data/NLP_LLM_survey_example_1.xlsx \
                --column_name "Satisfaction (What did you like about the food/drinks?)" \